adityachaudhari24/AI-chatbot-demo/AI-CHATBOT/README.md

 Q. what is pip freez and why we need it?
-The command pip freeze > requirements.txt is used to create a file named requirements.txt that contains a list of all the installed Python packages in the current environment along with their versions.
+The command `pip freeze > requirements.txt` is used to create a file named requirements.txt that contains a list of all the installed Python packages in the current environment along with their versions.
 This file is useful for:

 Reproducibility: Allowing others to replicate the environment by installing the same packages.
 Deployment: Simplifying the process of setting up environments in different systems or servers.
-To install the packages listed in requirements.txt, you can use the command pip install -r requirements.txt.
+To install the packages listed in requirements.txt, you can use the command `pip install -r requirements.txt`.